-The New Zealand Food Safety Authority requires by law that packaged food products are labelled correctly.
+The Ministry of Primary Industries requires by law that packaged food products are labelled correctly.
 Below is an example for extra virgin olive oil.
 Note that all the following data is required unless shown in italics, in which case this is optional.